jermainee/heylingo-client/README.md

 ### 1️⃣ Create Your Heylingo Account
 Sign up at [heylingo.de](https://heylingo.de) to get started.
+Use the code `GITHUB` during checkout and get 5% off your subscription!

 ### 2️⃣ Set Up Your Project
 - Complete the onboarding.